-Interim Reports will be sent home at the midpoint of each trimester for students in Kindergarten through grade 2.
-Interim reports for students in grades 3 through 8 will be sent home at the midpoint of the trimester if academic concerns exist.
+Interim reports for students in grades 3 through 8 will be sent to parents via email at the midpoint of the trimester if academic concerns exist.
 Parents are encouraged to access their child's grades regularly through PowerSchool.
 Both teachers and parents may request conferences to discuss a student's academic progress.